Kong/cloud-migration-journey/docs/explore/phase1.md

 ## Objective

-The objective of phase 1 is to focus on the on-premise environment and familiarize ourselves with Konnect, Kong's managed API Gateway Platform, and configure the Konnect Runtime Group to expose the Monolith through the Runtime Instance.
+The `objective` of phase 1 is to focus on the on-premise environment and familiarize ourselves with Konnect, Kong's managed API Gateway Platform, and configure the Konnect Runtime Group to expose the Monolith through the Runtime Instance.

-The activities that will take place in this phase are:
+The high level `activities` that will take place in this phase are:

 * Configure Konnect Runtime Group to expose the Monolith Application.

-* Verify the configuration and connectivty to the Monolith through the Runtime Instance.
+* Verify the configuration and connectivity to the Monolith through the Runtime Instance.

+At the end of phase 1 you should be `comfortable` with the following:

+* Understand how the Konnect Runtime Instance is deploy on the "on-premise" VM.

+* How to configure Gateway Services and Routes in a Konnect Runtime Group.

+* How to reach an API exposed by the the Runtime Instance.

 ## Architecture

 ![Cloud Migration Tutorial - Phase 1](/docs/img/Phase_1.png)

-Konnect, is Kong's SAAS API Platform, that gives us a single managed plane to deploy and manage our APIs in any environment.
-In this case of our Cloud Migration, we deployed our Konnect Runtime Instance to a VM running in a VM that we designated as our `On-Premise Environment`.
+Konnect, is Kong's SAAS API Platform, that gives us a singly managed control plane to deploy and manage our APIs in any environment.
+In this case of our Cloud Migration, we deployed our Konnect Runtime Instance to a VM in the subnet we designated as our `On-Premise Environment`.
 Using ansible, the deployment of the runtime instance and the monolith app were automated away.

 ## Explore

 Here we will review through the ansible inventory, ssh into the ec2-instances to quickly explore the setup, and end with configuring the Konnect Runtime Instance and validation by consuming the monolith through.

-### Runtime Instance and Monolith EC2-Instance Review
+### On Prem Env

 First, let's open the ansible inventory file and grab the gateway and monolith host IPs.